andreas-kupries/ankh/doc/README.md

 # Ticket tracking

-Your are reading this document from either of the two fossil repositories for the project, i.e.
+You are reading this document from either of the two fossil repositories for the project, i.e.

   - [Primary repository](http://core.tcl-lang.org/akupries/ankh)